Peteresis/Election_Analysis/README.md

 The `369,712` rows of data contained in the `CSV file` are read very quickly and in a few seconds the table with the results of the analysis is obtained.

 The code created for this analysis is made in a generic way so that it can be used for other analyses without modification.
 It does not matter the number of candidates or counties to be audited.
 Simply load the data with the election results into a `CSV file` containing `3 columns` and name the columns `Ballot ID`, `County` and `Candidate`.
 The name of the data file can be different from `election_results`, but it has to be included in line 9 at the beginning of the code, so that the computer can find the file and do the work.

+**PLEASE NOTE:** The column `Ballot ID` must contain unique values.
+It does not matter if the values are numbers, letters or a combination, but no value in the column can be repeated or else the votes count will not be accurate.

 The complete code used in this analysis is included below:
 ```